gregorypost89/Indicators/README.md

 programs may be confused on which columns to operate.

 Using ExcelWriter in Pandas, we can have the option of saving this file to an .xlsx extension.
 This separates all instances in separate worksheets.
-We will include a method for saving .csv files and a method for .xlsx files , where the user can simply comment out the section they need, or in later implementations, the front-end interface will provide an option to export in either extension and our program will run the appropriate code.
+Our programs will use this .xlsx method for ease of parsing data.

 #### Part b - Writing to .xlsx Code Walkthrough